Taronga Zoo: Wild adventures await in Sydney

 How much is entry?

 For the latest Taronga Zoo tickets and prices I have included a booking link with Get Your Guide below.
-By booking through this link I will receive a commission which helps support Brad’s Backpack.
 You can get tickets on your phone making entry nice and easy when you arrive.

 How do I get to Taronga Zoo?